appium/appium-desktop/CONTRIBUTING.md

 - https://www.i18next.com/translation-function/plurals
 - https://react.i18next.com/legacy-v9/trans-component

 Please only edit the resources for the English language since the other languages are managed by the external Translation Management System and should only be changed by automated scripts.
-Use `npm run crowdin-update` command to update the original translations in the TMS.
-Use `npm run crowdin-sync` command to synchronize the translated files with the TMS.
+The `npm run crowdin-update` command updates the original translations in the translation management service (https://crowdin.com/project/appium-desktop).
+The `npm run crowdin-sync` command synchronizes the translated files with the translation management service.
+These scripts are run automatically by our CI service.